farrelleoin93/Milestone-2/README.md

 - I would like to thank mentor Akshat Garg for all his invaluable advice during my three mentor sessions.
 - I would like to thank Nmglasper for testing my website and for providing me with feedback on my post in
 #peer-code-review on Slack.
-- I would also like to thank Michael for Tutor support for helping me with some issues that I had with the Google Places API.
+- I would also like to thank Michael from Tutor support for helping me with some issues that I had with the Google Places API.
 - I would also like to thank Anna Greaves for all the resources she has supplied the Code Institute Slack community particularly regarding the README.md file.